hamzakargin/hamzakargin/README.md

 I'm a full-stack developer with 3 years of experience — mostly focused on frontend and the JavaScript/TypeScript ecosystem.

 🛠 **Tech I work with:**
 React (incl.
-Next.js), Angular, Redux, Zustand, Ngrx, TypeScript, Node.js (Express, NestJS), PostgreSQL, MongoDB, TailwindCSS, Docker & Docker Compose
+Next.js), Angular, Redux, Zustand, Ngrx, TypeScript, Node.js (Express, NestJS), PostgreSQL, MongoDB, TailwindCSS, Docker & Kubernetes

 🧠 **Focused on mastering JavaScript** — from core mechanics to large-scale architecture